-Some departments of social services require local certification of new ambulette services prior to new ambulette companies enrolling into the Medicaid program.
-New vendors should contact the local department of social services in the area(s) in which they intend to operate to see if there are local certification requirements.
+Some local departments of social services (LDSS) require local certification of new ambulette services prior to new ambulette companies enrolling into the Medicaid Program.

+New vendors should contact the LDSS in the area(s) in which they intend to operate to inquire about local certification requirements.